hwangtamu/userstudy/Design.md

 an error should occur.

-    Example: if the error rate is 5%, each record has 5% change for an error to occur.
+    Example: if the error rate is 5%, each record has 5% chance for an error to occur.
 If a random number falls into the 5% domain, then an error occurs in the selected record (there's 0.25% chance for a record to contain multiple errors).